Channelling Multimodality Through a Unimodalizing Transport: Warp-U Sampler and Stochastic Bridge Sampling Estimator: Warp-U Sampling and Estimation Methods

-where $w_k$, $\vmu_k$, and $\mathcal{S}_k$ denote a weight, mean vector, and scale matrix, respectively, and $\phi$ is the density of $\mathcal{N}_d(\vzero,\mI)$.
-In~\eqref{eqn:phimix} and throughout, we use $\phi^{(k)}$ to denote the $k$-th component of $\phi_{\text{mix}}$ including its mixture weight $w_{k}$.
-Standard bridge sampling estimation would proceed by applying~\eqref{calssical_Bridge_estimation} with densities $q_1 = q$ (unnormalised) and $q_2 = \phi_{\text{mix}}$.
+Given the above considerations, if $\target=q/c$ is multi-modal, it is natural to choose $p_2$ to be a Gaussian mixture distribution $ \phi_{\text{mix}}$ approximating $\target$.
+Standard bridge sampling estimation would proceed by applying~\eqref{calssical_Bridge_estimation} with densities $q_1 = q$ (unnormalized) and $q_2 = \phi_{\text{mix}}$.
 The top left panel of Figure~\ref{fig:warpuexample} provides an illustrative example in which $\phi_{\text{mix}}$ (dashed curve) is a three component Gaussian mixture and roughly approximates $\pi$ (solid curve).
 In general, the quality of the approximation affects the accuracy of the estimator $\hat{r}$ in~\eqref{calssical_Bridge_estimation}.

-\citet{wang2022warp} proposed an improved approach called Warp-U bridge estimation based on the idea of warp bridge sampling estimation \citep{meng2002warp}.
-By the properties of $f$-divergences \citep{ali1966general}, for which the Harmonic diverge of \eqref{eqn:overlap} is a special case, any transformation $\mathcal{F}$ will not increase the divergence between $\pi$ and $\phi_{\text{mix}}$, i.e., $H_A(\pi, \phi_{\text{mix}})\geq H_A(\mathcal{F}(\pi),\mathcal{F}(\phi_{\text{mix}}))$.
-Since the asymptotic variance of $\hat{r}$ decreases with the divergence \eqref{eqn:overlap}, a transformation of the densities will generally decrease the asymptotic variance, as long as the transformation does not alter the underlying normalising constant.
-In many cases, a good choice of $\mathcal{F}$ can provide substantial efficiency gains.
+\citet{wang2022warp} proposed an improved bridge sampling estimator based on the idea of warp bridge sampling estimation \citep{meng2002warp}.
+Utilizing properties of $f$-divergences \citep{ali1966general}, where the Harmonic divergence is a special case, any transformation $\mathcal{F}$ satisfies the inequality $H_A(\pi, \phi_{\text{mix}}) \geq H_A(\mathcal{F}(\pi), \mathcal{F}(\phi_{\text{mix}}))$.
+Since the asymptotic variance of $\hat{r}$ decreases with the Harmonic divergence, transforming the densities while retaining the normalizing constant generally reduces variance.
+A well-chosen transformation $\mathcal{F}$ can significantly improve efficiency. \citet{wang2022warp} proposed a transformation known as the Warp-U transformation, using a Gaussian mixture distribution.